nalinbhardwaj/eprint-sanity/README.md

 #### Todos

-- Make website mobile friendly with media queries in css etc
 - The metas table should not be a sqlitedict but a proper sqlite table, for efficiency
 - Build a reverse index to support faster search, right now we iterate through the entire database